MATCH Function

 • 1: (The default value) Finds the largest value less than or equal to search_value (requires that the range be sorted in ascending order)

-• 0: Finds the first exact match (the range may be unordered)
+• 0: Finds the first exact match (no sort order is required)

 • -1: Finds the smallest value greater than or equal to search_value (requires that the range be sorted in descending order)